gregorriegler/polybar-egg-timer/README.md

   -x SPEED, --speed SPEED
                         Factor for the speed of the timer (int).
 Default: 1 -s SOUNDFILE, --soundfile SOUNDFILE
                         Path to the file of the sound that plays when the timer finishes.
-Default:
-                        'notification.wav'
-  -f FORMAT, --format FORMAT
+Default: 'notification.wav' -f FORMAT, --format FORMAT
                         Change the format of the timer.
-Default: '{loop} {time} {play/pause}' -host HOST            Host on which the egg-timer listens for commands.
+Default: '{time} {loop}{play/pause}' -playicon PLAYICON    Change the play icon.
+Default: ▶ -pauseicon PAUSEICON  Change the pause icon.
+Default: ⏸ -loopicon LOOPICON    Change the loop icon.
+Default: 🔄 -host HOST            Host on which the egg-timer listens for commands.
 Default: '127.0.0.1' -p PORT, --port PORT  Port on which the egg-timer listens for commands (int).
 Default: 65441
 ```